UW-Madison-DSI/crop_disease_forecasting_tool/README.md

-# **Tarspot Prediction Model API**
+# **Forecasting Model API**

-This API leverages the power of environmental data—such as air temperature, humidity, and dew point—to predict the likelihood of diseases like Tarspot and Gray Leaf Spot on crops.
+This API leverages the power of environmental data—such as air temperature, humidity, and dew point—to predict the likelihood of diseases like Tarspot, Apothecia and Gray Leaf Spot on corn crops.

 ### Reference: